aliumairdev/vscode-claude-ai-assistant/readme.md

 ## Configuration

-Before using the extension, you need to configure your API key and endpoint:
+Before using the extension, you need to configure your Claude AI API key and choose your preferred model:

 1. Open VS Code settings (File > Preferences > Settings).
-2. Search for "AI Assistant" in the settings search bar.
+2. Search for "Claude AI Assistant" in the settings search bar.
-3. Enter your API key in the "Api Key" field.
+3. Enter your Claude AI API key in the "Api Key" field.
+4. Select your preferred Claude AI model from the "Model" dropdown.
+Options include:
+   - Free models:
+     - claude-2 (default)
+     - claude-instant-1
+     - claude-1
+   - Paid models:
+     - claude-2-100k
+     - claude-2-200k
+5. If you want to use a paid model:
+   - Set "Use Paid Model" to true
+   - Enter your Anthropic Organization ID in the "Organization Id" field
-4. (Optional) If you're using a different AI service, update the "Api Url" field.
+6. (Optional) If needed, update the "Api Url" field.

 ## Usage

-### Getting AI Suggestions
+### Getting Claude AI Suggestions

 1. Place your cursor where you want a suggestion.
 2. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P).
-3. Type "Get AI Suggestion" and select the command.
+3. Type "Get Claude AI Suggestion" and select the command.

 ### Inline Completion

-As you type, the AI Assistant will automatically offer inline suggestions.
+As you type, the Claude AI Assistant will automatically offer inline suggestions.

 ## Extension Settings

 This extension contributes the following settings:

-- `ai-assistant.apiKey`: API Key for the AI service
+- `claude-ai-assistant.apiKey`: API Key for the Claude AI service
-- `ai-assistant.apiUrl`: URL for the AI service API
+- `claude-ai-assistant.apiUrl`: URL for the Claude AI API (default should work in most cases)
+- `claude-ai-assistant.model`: Claude AI model to use for suggestions
+- `claude-ai-assistant.usePaidModel`: Whether to use paid Claude AI models
+- `claude-ai-assistant.organizationId`: Organization ID for paid Claude AI models

 ## Known Issues

-[List any known issues or limitations here]
+- Claude AI's API is not publicly available as of the last update.
+This extension assumes a hypothetical public API and may need adjustments when the actual API is released.
+- The available models and pricing may change as Anthropic updates their offerings.

 ## Contributing

-We welcome contributions to the AI Assistant extension!
+We welcome contributions to the Claude AI Assistant extension!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)